CivYoahtl/civyoahtl.github.io/docs/government/ololtic-proposals.md

 > To celebrate the date of the founding of the Community, I propose that we host it annually on August 11th.
 This upcoming August 11th is the 15th anniversary of Yoahtl.

 **Proposal Passes:** 13 Ayes, 0 Nays, 0 Abstentions

+## [Proposal] Permanent Removal of Mayor Role

+Proposer: BunnyInRed, Seconded by: Yergo, Date: May 3rd, 2025

+> This proposal reaffirms our stance that mayoralship does not legally exist, and thus does not have legal power.
+This will also remove the role from the discord.
+This does not prevent someone from being mayor, it just won't exist in the eyes of Yoahtlan law.
+This may require some form of contract agreement for each town to better resolve ownership disputes in the future.

+**Proposal Passes:** 11 Ayes, 0 Nays, 4 Abstentions

+## [Proposal] Ritual Blood Sacrifice

+Proposer: BunnyInRed, Seconded by: Stashman1780, Date: June 26th, 2025

+> I propose that every two months, opposite election cycle, a randomly chosen member of the Ololtic is sacrificed before the pigeon statue, using an unenchanted bow and arrows, to ensure that we have bountiful harvests.
+If the person randomly selected is unavailable for an extended period of time, a new person will be selected.
+No, this is not a joke proposal.

+**Proposal Passes:** 10 Ayes, 2 Nays, 0 Abstentions